msradam/agentic-hackathon/README.md

 By passing a query to the `query_street_network` function, it will invoke the ReAct agent to run these tools to interpret and provide a natural language response or map visualization for the specific question.

 ## How we built it
-I used OSMnx to download street network graphs and geographic features for certain locations, prepared this data to load into ArangoDB, then wrote the LLM-based tools for the ReAct agent.
+I used OSMnx to download street network graphs and geographic features for certain locations, prepared this data to load into ArangoDB, then wrote the LLM-based tools and ReAct agent code for the agentic app.

 ## Challenges we ran into
 Prompt engineering was a large aspect of this project, I needed to revise the prompts per tool multiple times as I continuously tested and analyzed the output of the ReAct agent, so that I could provide the AI models with more context to properly interpret the user queries and assemble the correct code.
 Modifying the tools to properly interact with each other and work in tandem to generate the correct intermediate output for each to use was also challenging, but ultimately rewarding.